antonioloison/wjsma/README.md

 To generate WJSMA adversarial samples against the previously trained LeNet5 model over the train set of the MNIST dataset

-`python start.py --job attack --dataset mnist --settype train --weighted true --firstindex 0 --lastindex 10000`
+`python start.py --job attack --dataset mnist --settype train --attacktype wjsma --firstindex 0 --lastindex 10000`

 #### Defenses

 To generate the augmented MNIST dataset using the previously crafted adversarial samples (note that you can only augment the original MNIST dataset)

-`python start.py --job augment --settype train --weighted true`
+`python start.py --job augment --settype train --attack_type wjsma`

 To train a new LeNet5 model and train it on the augmented MNIST dataset